 is nonempty, convex, and weak*-compact.
-If $E$ is additionally strictly convex or if it imposes the equality constraint $y = \nu\{f\}$, then $S$ is the weak*-closure of the convex hull of its extremal points, which can all be expressed as
+If, additionally, $E$ is strictly convex or if it imposes the equality constraint $y = \nu\{f\}$, then $S$ is the weak* closure of the convex hull of its extreme points, which can all be expressed as